Cardinia healthcare practices are struggling with critical staffing shortages

 |---|---|---|

-* Estimates based on approximately 50 medical and allied health practices across Cardinia Shire.
+* Illustrative view of the cost categories medical and allied health practices across Cardinia Shire face.
 Individual practice impacts vary based on size, specialty, and current staffing levels.
-Nurse time cost calculated at $45/hour for an average 10 hours/week of phone-related duties.

 How AI Is Filling the Gap